JaJiang316/chalkboard/README.md

 - During this assignment I completed the HTML for the professor side of the website.
 During this stage of the website, I tried to make the website have a flow without having any deadends in the site.
 Making each link link to another page was something that I tried to achive during this D1.
 I have also completed the admin side of the website.
 In the admin side I added pages to see the currently enrolled, courses available, and data history for the students, courses and history of users searches and results.

 Jason Jiang

--During this assignment I complete the HTML for the login, signup, professor and student side of the website.
+- During this assignment I complete the HTML for the login, signup, professor and student side of the website.
 I tried to make the html structure as correct as possible.
 I had to take the submit button out of the forms tag as I needed to wrap the buttons with a anchor to link to other parts of the website.

 # D2 CSS:

 David Guzman

 - Completed the CSS for the website.
 Keeping the orginal format of the the HTML we constructed, CSS was added to make the website more appealing to the user.
 As we progressed through the creation of the website, we added more pages to meet the design idea we had for the website.